Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 ## AdnRibbonMuscle

-The process to setup an AdnRibbonMuscle is very similar to the one of setting up and AdnMuscle.
+The process to set up an AdnRibbonMuscle is very similar to the one of setting up an AdnMuscle.
 It essentially follows the same steps.
 Start with the following elements:

  - An animation rig.
  - A geometry representing the muscle to simulate.